Get practical experience helping chronically ill patients set and achieve their health goals!

-Students accepted to Health Coaches are expected to participate in both semesters.
-In order to be matched with a patient in the spring semester, students are required to submit proof of current vaccinations, and to pass a drug screen and background check.
+-To participate in Health Coaches II and interact with patients, students are required to submit proof of current vaccinations and pass a drug screen and background check.

 BIO 304 - Health Coaches I with CBL (0.5 units)

 The fall semester of Health Coaches is focused on understanding the role of different members of the health care team, gaining perspective on the nature of chronic disease, and learning skills including motivational interviewing.
 This course includes an experiential learning component known as Community Based Learning (CBL).
 The CBL component will require students to participate in a community placement, outside of class time, on a weekly basis throughout the semester; on average students can expect to spend up to/at least two hours per week in the community.
 This will allow students the opportunity to practice the skills being discussed in class.
-A wide variety of speakers including multiple physicians, health care administrators, physical therapists, nutritionists, hospice staff, clinical psychologists and other members of the health care team will speak to students about a variety of topics including the role of the health coach, population health, empathy, end of life care, cardiovascular screening, Diabetes Mellitus, and the changing face of medicine.
+A wide variety of speakers including multiple physicians, health care administrators, physical therapists, nutritionists, hospice staff, clinical psychologists and other members of the health care team will speak to students about a variety of topics including the role of the health coach, population health, empathy, end of life care, cardiovascular screening, Diabetes Mellitus, physical therapy, nutrition, and the changing face of medicine.
 Instructor permission only.

 During the spring semester of Health Coaches, students are assigned a chronically ill individual to visit, call and assist with setting and achieving health goals.
 After the initial patient visit and introduction by a healthcare professional, students spend 1-2 hours a week alone with their patient, talking about and implementing changes that will benefit their health.
 Most class periods are dedicated to clinical conferences, where students present their patients’ health challenges and current goals.
 Other professionals on the healthcare team will be present to share ideas that have worked with previous patients and offer support.
 Other class periods will focus on disease conditions affecting the health coach client population including substance abuse, chronic pain, depression, anxiety and behavioral changes that effectively manage these challenges.
 Instructor permission required.
 BIO 304 is required as a prerequisite course.